 Being strapped into a leash and collar for the first time can be a little bit stressful for your pup, so you want to make this process as pleasant and happy as possible.
 If you don't, you might end up with a pup that resists putting on a leash or a harness.
 Our dog developed a love of playing a game with her harness.
 She knew that grabbing the harness meant we wanted her to do something, so she would run away, hide, and try to "play" to make the attention last as long as possible.
 We had to use a lot of treats and training time to change that reaction to make her easier to take on walks.

-Try to stop pulling as early as possible.
+Try to stop pulling as much as possible

 One of the biggest complaints of anyone who's ever walked a dog is pulling on the leash.
 Dogs pull for all kinds of reasons – excitement, fear, curiosity, or because there's a specific stimuli they want to get at.
 Pulling is a nuisance for owners of small dogs and can be a real challenge for anyone trying to control a larger dog.
-The best way to limit pulling is to start training your dog not to pull as early as possible and stay consistent with that training always.
+The best way to limit pulling is to do your best to avoid known triggers that may incite a pull response — for some dogs this could be passing a dog on a city sidewalk, or chasing squirrels.
+Because avoiding certain things all of the time is unlikely, start training your dog not to pull as early as possible and stay consistent with that training always.

 If your dog lunges or barks, redirect their attention.